academic-journals-cz/disco/README.md

 **php tools/upgrade.php upgrade**
 4. If you cannot run the update command, you can manually add the tables to your database.
 Use the MySQL query from the **mysql_query.sql** file.
 5. Go to **Settings → Website → Plugins → Generic Plugin → DISCO Plugin** and enable the plugin.

+You can install it through the plugin gallery, but you still need to add DISCO tables into database.

 # How to Use the Plugin
 After enabling the plugin, you will see a new tab "Discoverability Companion" in the **website settings**.